Modonoog/Modonoog/README.md

 - 👋 Hi, I’m @Modonoog
-- 👀 I’m interested in Minecraft moding
+- 👀 I’m interested in chatting app
-- 🌱 I’m currently learning how to make miencraft client
-- 💞️ I’m looking to collaborate on minecraft client
+- 💞️ I’m looking to collaborate on OpenStore and OpenChat
 - 📫 How to reach me: by sending a email to dreamy2137@gmail ps.Polish people will understand

 <!---